ÍBV (men's football)

 The ÍBV men's football team is the men's football department of the ÍBV-íþróttafélag (English: ÍBV sports club) multi-sport club.
-It is based in Vestmannaeyjar, Iceland, and currently plays in the Besta deild karla, the top-tier men's football league in Iceland.
-The team plays it home games at the Hásteinsvöllur.
+It is located in Vestmannaeyjar, Iceland, and currently plays in the Besta deild karla, the top-tier men's football league in Iceland.
+The team plays its home games at the Hásteinsvöllur.
 It has won the Icelandic championship three times, in 1979, 1997 and 1998.